-In accordance with A.R.S. § 35-154, every payment obligation of the State under the Agreement is conditioned upon the availability of funds appropriated or allocated for payment of such obligation.
-If funds are not allocated and available for the continuance of this Agreement, this Agreement may be terminated by the State at the end of the period for which funds are available.
-No liability shall accrue to the State in the event this provision is exercised, and the State shall not be obligated or liable for any future payments or for any damages as a result of termination under this paragraph.
+In accordance with A.R.S. § 35-154, every payment obligation of the OEO under this Agreement is expressly conditioned upon the availability of funds and continued approval for program use by the U.S. Department of Labor.
+If the State of Arizona's access to funds is paused or cancelled pursuant to any federal actions, including but not limited to actions by the U.S. Department of Labor, this Agreement may be terminated by the OEO at the end of the period for which funds are available.
+No liability shall accrue to the OEO in the event this provision is exercised, and the

+OEO shall not be obligated to or liable for any future payments or for any damages as a result of termination.